 - All teachers must demonstrate that they can administer assessments with fidelity.
 Training is provided yearly to ensure the fidelity of this administration.
 It is also monitored at the site level.

-- Benchmarks are administered to students four times a year.
+- Benchmarks are administered to students three times a year.

 - Students who have been identified as needing Intensive support (as per DIBELS) MUST have progress monitoring once a week.